 The vendor is required to include a test system for its application.
-This test system will be used at the discretion of BIT.
+This test system will be used at the discretion of IT.
 All resource costs associated with keeping the test system available must be borne by the project owner or the vendor.
-Any licensing costs for the test system must be included with the costs.
+Any licensing costs for the test system must be included with the project costs.

-At BIT's discretion, any code changes made by the vendor, either during this project or thereafter, will be placed in the above test system first.
-It is at BIT's discretion if the code changes are applied by BIT or the vendor.
-If the code testing delays a project's timeline, a change management process should be followed, and the State will not be charged for this project change.
-If the test and production systems are to be hosted by the State, the schedule for the testing of the code changes is to be decided by BIT.
-Testing of emergency code changes will be scheduled by BIT based on the severity and resource availability.
+At IT's discretion, any code changes made by the vendor, either during this project or thereafter, will be implemented first in the test system.
+It is at IT's discretion if the code changes are applied by IT or the vendor.
+If the code testing delays a project's timeline, a change management process should be followed, and the State will not be charged or responsible for the costs incurred for this project change.
+If the test and production systems are to be hosted by the State, the schedule for the testing of the code changes is to be decided by IT.
+Testing of emergency code changes will be scheduled by IT based on the issue severity and resource availability.

 The test system will be maintained by the vendor as a mirror image of the production system code base.
-At BIT's discretion, updates to the production system will be made by copying code from the test system after the test system passes BIT certification requirements.
+At IT's discretion, updates to the production system will be made by copying and deploying code from the test system to production, after the test system passes IT certification requirements.

-If BIT determines that the application must be shut down on the production system, for any reason, the vendor will, unless approved otherwise by BIT, diagnosis the problem and make all fixes on the test system.
-The vendor is expected to provide proof, to BIT, of the actions taken to remediate the problem that lead to the application being denied access to the production system before the application can go back into production.
-This proof can be required by BIT even if the fix passes all BIT certification criteria.
-BIT is willing to sign a non-disclosure agreement with the vendor if the vendor feels that revealing the fix will put the vendor's intellectual property at risk.
+If IT determines that the application must be shut down on the production system, for any reason, the vendor will, unless approved otherwise by IT, diagnosis the problem and make all fixes on the test system.
+The vendor is expected to provide proof, to IT, of the actions taken to remediate the problem that led to the application being denied access to the production system before the application can go back into production.
+This proof can be required by IT even if the fix passes all IT certification criteria.
+IT is willing to sign a non-disclosure agreement with the vendor if the vendor feels that revealing the fix will put the vendor's intellectual property at risk.

-All solutions acquired by the State that are hosted by the vendor, including Software as a Service, or hosted by a third-party for the vendor will be subjected to security scans by BIT or preapproved detailed security scan report provided by the vendor.
+All solutions acquired by the State that are hosted by the vendor, including Software as a Service, or hosted by a third-party for the vendor will be subjected to security scans by IT or preapproved detailed security scan report provided by the vendor.
 The scan report sent in with the proposal can be redacted by the vendor.
-The State's goal at this point is to see if the contents of the report will be acceptable, not to review the contents themselves.
+The State's goal at this point is to verify if the contents of the report will be acceptable, not to review the contents themselves.
 If the vendor will be providing a security scan report, one must be sent with the proposal for approval.
 Approval is not guaranteed.
 If the scan report is not acceptable, the State must scan the vendor's solution.
 The actual scanning by the State or the submission of a security scan report will be done if the proposal is considered for further review.
 A detailed security report must consist of at least:

 - 1. The system that was evaluated (URL if possible, but mask it if needed). - 2.
 The categories that were evaluated (example: SQL injection, cross site scripting, etc.) - 3.
-What were the general findings, (meaning how many SQL injection issues were found, what was the count per category) - 4.
-Technical detail of each issue found. (where was it found web address, what was found, the http response if possible)
+The general findings (meaning how many SQL injection issues were found, what was the count per category) - 4.
+Technical detail of each issue found (where was it found web address, what was found, the http response if possible)